≪ Go to our review of Hiking Socks - Men's

-RELATED REVIEW: The Best Men's Hiking Socks of 2017
+RELATED REVIEW: The Best Hiking Socks of 2017

 Our Analysis and Hands-on Test Results

 The five-fingered toe design is unique to this sock.
 Here we looked primarily at the level of cushioning, fabric feel, and compression.
 Our testers weren't as impressed with this sock as they were with others, as the lightweight design does not accommodate much cushioning, though the level of compression is good.
 As a result, it scored a six out of ten in this category.
 In addition, this sock fits both our female and male testers well.

-The NuWool material is comfortable, but isn't as nice to the touch as the Smartwool PhD Outdoor Medium Crew Sock or Darn Tough varieties.
+The NuWool material is comfortable, but isn't as pleasant to the touch as the Smartwool PhD Outdoor Medium Crew Sock or Darn Tough contenders.
 That said, we did love its fitted feel and how our toes could move and wiggle as needed.
 We found this especially helpful on multi-day hikes and trail runs that would typically leave toes raw from rubbing against each other (one of the benefits of a five-finger construct).
 If you love toe socks, this is the way to go - but if you're looking for a more traditional style with more comfort, check out our thicker options like our Editors' Choice - the Darn Tough Hiker Full Cushion.

 Wicking and Breathability

 Being one of the thinnest socks, we found this was also one of our best to wick and breath, scoring an eight out of ten in this category.
-The only snag this sock suffered was between the toes.
-Even though the double layer of fabric between each toe is awesome for preventing blisters and allows your feet to spread, we found our toes were more sweaty than the traditional contenders.
+The only snag it suffers is between the toes.
+Even though the double layer of fabric between each toe is great for preventing blisters, we found it to be more sweaty between our toes than the traditional contenders.
 As a result, it did not score the highest for breathability and wicking (only eight out of ten).
-If you want something that wicks and breathes from all around, check out the Darn Tough Light Hiker Micro Crew instead.
+If you want something that wicks and breathes from all around, check out the Darn Tough Light Hiker Micro Crew (for men or women) instead.